Contemporary vs modern dance

 Choosing Between Modern and Contemporary Dance

-If you’re considering the choice between modern and contemporary dance as a novice, consider your personal preferences and physical abilities to make an informed decision.
-Unlike modern dance, contemporary dance incorporates a wider variety of styles and techniques, emphasizing fluidity, athleticism, and versatility.
+If you’re considering the choice between modern and contemporary dance as a novice, consider your preferences and physical abilities to make an informed decision.
+Unlike modern dance, contemporary dance incorporates various styles and techniques, emphasizing fluidity, athleticism, and versatility.

-In contrast, if you have an inclination towards versatility and creativity and think you can dance, then embracing contemporary dance could be more appealing.
-It presents dancers with opportunities to engage in extensive improvisation, along with a liberated style of movement, perfect for individuals eager to explore various methods and creative interpretations.
+In contrast, if you are inclined towards versatility and creativity and think you can dance, embracing contemporary dance could be more appealing.
+It presents dancers with opportunities to engage in extensive improvisation, along with a liberated movement style, perfect for individuals eager to explore various methods and creative interpretations.

 Contemporary styles tend to reflect on present-day societal topics while highlighting the synergy between body awareness and mental exploration.
 Its ever-changing terrain invites ongoing discovery.

 Your artistic vision will ultimately direct your path.
-Whether pursuing expressive storytelling through established maneuvers or craving flexibility within experimental frameworks, each route has its merit for novices alike.
+Whether pursuing expressive storytelling through established maneuvers or craving flexibility within experimental frameworks, each route has its merit for novices.

 Both modern and contemporary forms are distinctively advantageous when starting in the realm of dance, as they foster expression through different facets, such as technique variation in modern dance or continuous reinvention in contemporary dance.